Welcome to This is America. I’m Christopher Cruise.

-TONI STEPHENS: "The people who work here are helpful and more like family."
+“The people who work here, they’re helpful.
+They’re like family.”

-FAITH LAPIDUS: Some customers enjoy the new products in old fashioned packaging.
+Some customers enjoy the new products in old-fashioned packaging.

 After prescriptions, chocolate is the big seller.

-BARRY DEUTSCHMAN: "People who take medicine occasionally need a treat and they really want good candy."
+“People who take medicine occasionally need a treat and they really want good candies.”

-CHRISTOPHER CRUISE: The number of independent pharmacies has been decreasing.
-The National Community Pharmacists Association says about twenty thousand exist today -- down by half from twenty years ago.
+The number of independent pharmacies has been decreasing.
+The National Community Pharmacists Association says about 20 thousand exist today -- down by half from 20 years ago.
 They are being replaced by drug and supermarket chains, which often open up in the same neighborhood, and offer a wider selection of products.

 But customer Abby Griffin says the chain stores are impersonal, so she comes to Morgan’s.

-BARRY DEUTSCHMAN: "So it's more than just being the neighborhood pharmacist, it's being part of the community.
-You don't get treated like this in chain drug stores."
+“So it’s more than just being the neighborhood pharmacist, it’s being part of the community.
+You don’t get treated like this in chain drugstores.”

 Mr. Deutshman hopes Morgan Pharmacy will be around for a long time.

-DENNIS KRAFT: “The thing that reminds me of the stores when I was in as a kid is that the shelves are stacked to the ceiling.”
+“The thing that reminds me the most of the stores that I was in as a kid is that the shelves are just stacked to the ceiling.”

-Hugh Brown has owned the store for more than fifty years.
+Hugh Brown has owned the store for more than 50 years.

-Everyone calls him Mr. Brown, even John Taylor, the store manager for fifteen years.
+Everyone calls him Mr. Brown, even John Taylor, the store manager for more than 15 years.

-At eighty-three years old, Mr. Brown is the third generation to run this family business.
-It was founded by his grandfather in the late eighteen hundreds, then handed down to Mr. Brown's father.
+Mr. Brown is the third generation to run this family business.
+It was founded by his grandfather in the late 1800s, then handed down to Mr. Brown’s father.

-CHRISTOPHER CRUISE: The current store, built in the nineteen fifties, has kept its old gumball machines.
-And Mr. Brown still uses his grandfather's safe.
+The current store, built in the 1950s, has kept its old gumball machines.
+And Mr. Brown still uses his grandfather’s safe.

 He thinks the store has been successful because the customers come first.

-Bobbi Beck has been coming in for thirty years to buy items for her jewelry business called “Hard Wear.”
+Bobbi Beck has been coming in for 30 years to buy items for her jewelry business called “Hard Wear.”

-BOBBI BECK: “The people who work here are like family to me.”
+“The people who work here, we’re like family to me.”

 Mr. Taylor says customers keep coming back because they trust Browns.

-JOHN TAYLOR: “They know we won't sell them something that they don't need.
-Some people will come in and talk to us for twenty and thirty minutes after a sale if we're not busy.
+“They know we won’t sell them something that they don’t need.
+Some people will come in and talk to us for 20 and 30 minutes after a sale if it’s not busy.
 We have a good time.”

-CHRISTOPHER CRUISE: Many big box stores also do not provide services like fixing screens.
-And instead of having to buy a box of nails at the big box stores, Mr. Brown sells individual nails that are weighed on a scale made in nineteen twelve.
+Many big box stores also do not provide services like fixing screens.
+And, instead of having to buy a box of nails at the big box stores, Mr. Brown sells individual nails that are weighed on a scale made in 1912.

-HUGH BROWN: “They just want a few, and they love to come back here, and pick out what they want."
+“They just want a few, and they love to come back here, and just pick out what they want.”

 The store also carries soap that Mr. Brown remembers from his youth.

-HUGH BROWN: “There's no perfume in it or anything.
-It's just a heavy laundry soap.”
+“There’s no perfume or anything in it.
+It’s just like a heavy laundry soap.”